Non-Archimedean geometry of Artin fans: Stacky generic fibers

-In this section we are going to develop the necessary theory to generalize the $(.)^\beth$-functor to algebraic stacks that are locally of finite type over $k$ and study its basic properties.
+The goal of this section is to generalize the functor $(.)^\beth$ to algebraic stacks locally of finite type over $k$ and to study its basic topological properties.
+In \cite{Ulirsch_trop=quot} the author has introduced a theory of geometric stacks over the category $\mathbf{An}_k$ of $k$-analytic spaces with the \emph{\'etale topology} (see \cite[Section 4]{Berkovich_etalecoho}), so called \emph{analytic stacks}.